lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/locale-file.md

 In the previous step, we created command that utilized some translations:  `t('traits.traits_title')` and `t('traits.trait_set')`.
 Now we need to create a locale file to define real strings for those translations.

-Locale files need to live in the `locales` directory under your plugin folder.
+Locale files need to live in the `locales` folder under your plugin folder.
 They need to be named `locale_<language code>.yml`.  'en' is the language code for English.

 Locale files use YAML format just like configuration files.
 Each plugin has its own top-level locale section.